Sian Prior is a journalist, critic, memoirist and award-winning short story writer.

 Thanks again – a million thanks – for the inspiration and encouragement you gave me over the two years of RMIT Journalism and Non Fiction.
 Cheers, Carole (RMIT)

 I really enjoyed the workshop on Saturday and I’m looking forward to actually doing some of the writing now.
 It will be great to have the goal of getting it done by a particular date – there is nothing like a deadline.
-Cheers, Julie (Writer Victoria)
+Cheers, Julie (Writers Victoria)

 Sian Prior is an MC, moderator and public speaker who has hosted events for Australia's major cultural institutions.